 Park City resort information & après-ski

-Park City has benefited form the abolition of Utah’s strict and confusing drinking laws (previously only a guest of a local, those eating a meal, or bar ‘members’ could be served alcohol) and consequently the après-ski scene in the resort is booming.
+Park City has benefited from the abolition of Utah’s strict and confusing drinking laws (previously only a guest of a local, those eating a meal, or bar ‘members’ could be served alcohol) and consequently the après-ski scene in the resort is booming.

 Main Street is where the action is.
 The No Name Saloon (tel: +1 435 649 6667; www.nonamesaloon.net) is good for lively, beer-swilling fun; while the Wasatch Brew Pub (tel: +1 435 649 0900; www.wasatchbeers.com) is a little calmer.
 Later in the evening, Park City Live (tel: +1 435 649 9123; www.parkcitylive.net), a hip dance club, is the place to be.